Mark-to-Market & Trader Taxes

 The reason the IRS allows those who qualify for the trader tax status these additional deductions is because they're considered being in the business of trading.
 To the IRS, your trading is now seen in a similar way to most other businesses out there, allowing you to take a deduction for many "ordinary and necessary" expenses incurred to help you operate a successful trading business (see the IRS Publication 535 to learn more about common business expenses).

-To claim these business deductions, you'll need to either include them on a Schedule-C business return within your Form 1040 or have a separate entity that files a business return (like an S-Corp. or LLC).
-Check out Starting a Business?
-Determine Which Structure Is Right for You to learn various business types and pros and cons of each.
+To claim these business deductions, you'll need to either include them on a Schedule-C business return within your Form 1040 or have a separate entity that files a business return, such as an S-Corp. or LLC.